privateprep/coding-space-website/src/pages/experience-levels/young-beginner-code.md

     - Computer Science Fundamentals
   mdContent: For young and first-time coders, we focus on fostering a welcoming
-    and creative learning environment where students will develop a fluency with technology and start formulating crucial computational thinking patterns as they piece together their first lines of code.
+    and creative learning environment where students will develop a fluency with technology and start formulating crucial computational thinking patterns.
     Students learn through specially curated activities in Code.org and advance into building animations and games in Scratch, a block-based programming language developed by MIT.
 ---